 Unfortunately, cutting back photinia shrubs also encourages the spread of a devastating fungus, commonly known as photinia leaf spot, that favors the tender new leaves of the shrub.
 So let’s begin by saying that if you live in an area plagued by this leaf spot, pruning photinia, particularly those grown close together, is not a good idea.
 If you feel you must, then when to prune red tip photinia becomes crucial.

-Only trim during the dry dormant months to control growth and meticulously clean up all the clippings immediately after trimming.
+Only trim during the dry, dormant months to control growth, then meticulously clean up all the clippings immediately after trimming.
 Red tip photinia in these areas will also benefit from some selective pruning out of branches to allow better air circulation as the density of growth also adds to the severity of the disease.

 Cutting back photinia shrubs that are single, healthy specimens in these areas or in southern areas that are unaffected by this leaf spot is perfectly okay.
 For the rest of the world where photinia are grown — trim away!

 How and When to Prune a Red Tip Photinia

 Unless you are growing these shrubs for a wind screen or have a huge amount of garden space, pruning care for a red tip photinia is a must.
 These are fairly fast-growing plants that can quickly grow out of control and cutting back photinia plants that have outgrown their environment can rejuvenate the shrub and encourage new growth, making it a welcome addition to the landscape once more.
 Pruning photinia properly can increase air circulation and access to sunlight, which the plant needs for energy.